VIXX’s Leo announces first music release in two years

 On October 25 at midnight KST, the singer dropped a surprise image teaser for his upcoming single ‘I’m Still Here’.
-Arriving on November 2 at 6pm KST, this marks his first release since being discharged from the military last month.
+Arriving on November 2 at 6pm KST, the song marks his first release since being discharged from the military last month.

 The simple, blue-tinted image depicts the scene of a dark and empty studio after a shoot, with a single chair placed in the centre of the set.
 “Coming soon,” reads the caption in the boyband’s official Instagram post, alongside the details of the release.